 - International Grocery Stores

 - The Church of Jesus Christ of Latter Day Saints, Online Store Products and Materials.
-(You don’t have to be LDS, I am not and have made multiple orders.
+(You don’t have to be LDS.
+I am not and have made multiple orders.
 They offer most dry foods packaged in #10 cans.)
-This is a good way to purchase if you don’t want to repackage dry foods into oxygen-free storage.
+This is a good purchase method if you don’t want to repackage dry foods into oxygen-free storage.

 - Westaurant Store (50lb bags of rolled oats)